Celeste-A-Space-Research-Center/quantum-entanglement-game-space-socks/README.md

 1.**Earn Points**: Points are awarded based on the distance over which you successfully transfer quantum information.
 Longer distances result in higher scores.

 2.**Detect Hotspots**: Each successful teleportation action adds a point to your "Quantum Internet Hotspot" list.
 Accumulate enough hotspots to dominate the game and achieve ultimate victory.

+## Future Scope:
+In subsequent versions of the game, we aim to enhance gameplay by simulating quantum communication through the teleporter and implementing an entanglement swapping mechanism.
+This will be processed in real-time through circuit runtime, allowing players to explore complex concepts in quantum physics while enjoying an engaging and interactive experience.

+## Contributors:
+This research project has followed open science and open research principles to ensure that knowledge and resources are accessible to the broader community.
+The contributors involved in various aspects of the project include:

+* **Game Concept Designer**:
+[Suma Mallapragada]

+* **Developers**:
+[Samiksha Mekala], [Supriya Nalla], [Ananya Sangani]

+* **Documentation and Writing**:
+[Nikhita Makam], [Samiksha Mekala], [Ananya Sangani]

+### Acknowledgements

+This research activity was undertaken under **Celeste GNITS**, a space research center at **G. Narayanamma Institute of Technology and Science, Hyderabad**.
+We extend our thanks to the team at Celeste GNITS for their valuable support.We also acknowledge the faculty and administration of G. Narayanamma Institute of Technology and Science, Hyderabad for their valuable contributions in providing both research insights and essential resources.